Adding a New Switch to an Existing EX2300, EX3400, or EX4300 Virtual Chassis

 Add an EX3400 switch to an existing EX3400 Virtual Chassis.

 Add an EX4300 switch to a mixed EX4300 Virtual Chassis that consists of a supported combination of EX4300 multigigabit model switches and any other EX4300 switches.

 You cannot use this procedure to add an EX4300 multigigabit model (EX4300-48MP) switch to an existing EX4300 Virtual Chassis that consists only of other non-multigigabit EX4300 model switches.
-EX4300 multigigabit model switches must be in the master and backup Routing Engine roles in an EX4300 Virtual Chassis that contains both types of switches.
-As a result, in that case, you should first create a new multigigabit EX4300 Virtual Chassis with multigigabit EX4300 switches in the master and backup roles, and then merge the other non-multigigabit EX4300 model switches from the original non-mixed Virtual Chassis into a new mixed-mode EX4300 Virtual Chassis.
+EX4300 multigigabit model switches must be in the primary and backup Routing Engine roles in an EX4300 Virtual Chassis that contains both types of switches.
+As a result, in that case, you should first create a new multigigabit EX4300 Virtual Chassis with multigigabit EX4300 switches in the primary and backup roles, and then merge the other non-multigigabit EX4300 model switches from the original non-mixed Virtual Chassis into a new mixed-mode EX4300 Virtual Chassis.

 To add an EX4300 switch to any other type of Virtual Chassis, see the following other references for adding member switches to a mixed Virtual Chassis with EX4600 or QFX Series switches, or adding an EX4300 switch (excluding multigigabit models) as a leaf node to a Virtual Chassis Fabric (VCF):

 Adding an EX4300 switch to a mixed Virtual Chassis with EX4600 switches: Adding an EX4600 Switch to a Mixed or Non-mixed Virtual Chassis.

 Adding an EX4300 switch to a mixed Virtual Chassis with QFX Series switches: Adding a New Switch to an Existing EX4650 or QFX Series Virtual Chassis

 Adding an EX4300 switch to a mixed VCF: Adding a Device to a Virtual Chassis Fabric.

-To join an existing Virtual Chassis, new member switches must be running the same version of Junos OS that is running on the Virtual Chassis master.
-If you have configured the automatic software update feature in an existing Virtual Chassis, the master switch updates newly added members with the correct software version automatically, if necessary.
+To join an existing Virtual Chassis, new member switches must be running the same version of Junos OS that is running on the Virtual Chassis primary.
+If you have configured the automatic software update feature in an existing Virtual Chassis, the primary switch updates newly added members with the correct software version automatically, if necessary.
 Otherwise, you must manually install the correct software version.
 See Understanding Automatic Software Update on Virtual Chassis Member Switches.

 Before you begin, be sure you have: